a musical pilgrimage with Ariane Schluter

 After the successful edition with Arthur Japin (2017), Anna Enquist (2018) and Glenn Helberg (2019), Silbersee has invited top actress Ariane Schluter as a new winter guest for a meditative program, rich in voices, in the run-up to Christmas.
 Schluter, who won the Gouden Kalf and Theo D’Or twice, used to perform at Het Nationale Toneel and has played the main character to the feature film Lucia de B and the series Noord/Zuid.

-In this edition, Silbersee challenges pianist and composter Martin Fondse to create a new, winter-like oratory, inspired by the sounds of Arvo Pärt and Claude Debussy.
+In this edition, Silbersee challenges pianist and composter Martin Fondse to create a new, winter-like oratory, inspired by the work of Arvo Pärt.
 The libretto is written by writers Joachim Robbrecht and Artun Alaska Arasli.

 Romain Bischoff (1961) is Silbersee’s artistic leader.
 Bischoff started his career as solist for Les Arts Florissants and developed himself into a diverse singers with a specialism in contemporary opera.
 As musical director, Bischoff has added many productions and about forty premieres to his name, amongst them primal operas Dijkdrift and Aardappelvreters, Vivier’s Kopernikus, Homo Instrumentalis and Daral Shaga.
 A bridgebuilder pur sang, he navigates easily between different disciplines in the art world, pursuing a richness of co-creations with creators and groups from all corners of the cultural field: from urban to classical, from writer to circus performer and from dance to visual arts.